 Wait, did I hear a rumor that we get tax-free income as travel nurses?
 Yes, please.
 I would like that cake and I would like to eat it.
 But.
 Beep, beep, beep- let’s back up.
 There is no such thing actually.
 Yes, travel nurses are able to receive tax-free money in addition to their income.
 It’s there to reimburse them for their travel expenses

 Why isn’t this money taxed?
 It’s not income.

 Reimbursements, per diems, allowances, stipends.
-For travel nurse taxes, these words are all pretty much the same thing: tax-free money, baby.
+For travel nurses, these words all pretty much mean the same thing… tax-free money, baby!!
 This money shows up on your paycheck.
 It might feel like income.
-Your recruiter may present this money to you as if it's like income.
-Don't let these things confuse you, travel nurses!
+Your recruiter may present this money to you as if it’s like income.
+Don’t let these things confuse you, travel nurses.
 Reimbursements are meant to offset the expenses you incur while traveling on assignment.
 They are not a part of your legal and taxable income.